LOGIN(1) | User Commands | LOGIN(1) |

 NAME

 If password aging has been enabled for the account, the user may be prompted for a new password before proceeding.
-He will be forced to provide his old password and the new password before continuing.
+In such case old password must be provided and the new password entered before continuing.
 Please refer to passwd(1) for more information.

 The user and group ID will be set according to their values in the /etc/passwd file.
-There is one exception if the user ID is zero: in this case, only the primary group ID of the account is set.
+There is one exception if the user ID is zero.
+In this case, only the primary group ID of the account is set.
 This should allow the system administrator to login even in case of network problems.
-The value for $HOME, $USER, $SHELL, $PATH, $LOGNAME, and $MAIL are set according to the appropriate fields in the password entry. $PATH defaults to /usr/local/bin:/bin:/usr/bin for normal users, and to /usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin for root, if not otherwise configured.
+The environment variable values for $HOME, $USER, $SHELL, $PATH, $LOGNAME, and $MAIL are set according to the appropriate fields in the password entry. $PATH defaults to /usr/local/bin:/bin:/usr/bin for normal users, and to /usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin for root, if not otherwise configured.

-Then the user's shell is started.
+Then the user’s shell is started.
 If no shell is specified for the user in /etc/passwd, then /bin/sh is used.
-If there is no directory specified in /etc/passwd, then / is used (the home directory is checked for the .hushlogin file described below).
+If the specified shell contains a space, it is treated as a shell script.
+If there is no home directory specified in /etc/passwd, then / is used, followed by .hushlogin check as described below.

 OPTIONS

-- Note that the -h option has an impact on the PAM service name.
+Note that the -h option has an impact on the PAM service name.
 The standard service name is login, but with the -h option, the name is remote.
-It is necessary to create proper PAM config files (e.g., /etc/pam.d/login and /etc/pam.d/remote).
+It is necessary to create proper PAM config files (for example, /etc/pam.d/login and /etc/pam.d/remote).

 CONFIG FILE ITEMS